src4026/history-notes/content/The Making of the National Movement 1870s-1947.md

 [^knighthood]: An honour granted by the British Crown for exceptional personal achievement or public service.
 [^picketed]: People protesting outside a building or shop to prevent others from entering.
 [^mahants]: Religious functionaries of Sikh gurudwaras.
+[^pa]: Capacity of the provinces to make relatively independent decisions while remaining within a federation.
+[^gc]: Elections with no reservations for any religious or other community.